Vet Connect Housing

 How to Apply

-In March, upper division students will participate in the online room selection process to select their housing for the following academic year.
+In the Spring semester, upper division students will participate in the online room selection process to select their housing for the following academic year.
 Prior to room selection, via email, students will be provided with information about the location of gender-inclusive housing options and gender-inclusive bathrooms.

 Students of any gender identity will be able to self-assign themselves together in gender-inclusive spaces.
 IMPORTANT: Upper division students are required to submit an online housing reapplication in order to participate in room selection.